newt0/gatsbybootcamp-transcription/1.Creating a Gatsby Site/chapter1.md

 They didn't want a `Wordpress` site because they cared about using `PHP` or my `SQL`.
 They wanted a `Wordpress` site because they knew with a `Wordpress` site, they could customize the content on their own.
 Now everyone can have what they want.
-Developers can write their sites in a modern stack, using `node.js`,`GraphQL` and React, and the website owners can still manage their content using whatever CMS they're most comfortable with, including `Wordpress` in this bootcamp will end up covering both of those approaches.
+Developers can write their sites in a modern stack, using `node.js`,`GraphQL` and `React`, and the website owners can still manage their content using whatever CMS they're most comfortable with, including `Wordpress` in this bootcamp will end up covering both of those approaches.
 So we're going to start off creating a simple Gatsby site and getting comfortable with the basics.
 Then we'll convert that over to a blog posts word by markdown files and from there will convert it over to a blog posts word by a content management system and in this case, will be using the `Contentful` CMS to get that done.
 Now let's actually get started with Gatsby.